hold-em/web-dashboard/README.md

 ## Overview

-This is a starter template using the following stack:
+This is a starter template using the following stack

 - Framework - [Next.js 15](https://nextjs.org/13)
 - Language - [TypeScript](https://www.typescriptlang.org)